issue-ops/semver/README.md

 [![Code Coverage](./badges/coverage.svg)](./badges/coverage.svg)

 Gets the [Semantic Version](https://semver.org/) of a repository based on the type of manifest file located.
-This action currently supports the following:
+This action currently supports the following
+manifests:

 | Language | Manifest File    |
 | -------- | ---------------- |